afshinator/OdinRailsStudyGroup/week3-transcript.md

     @x = new_x        # returns x which is a query; sets @x with is a command end

+# Test that is you send a particular value to set_x, it returns that exact same value (tests the interface)
 # Test set_x by calling it with a known number new_x, assert @x = new_x (which is asserting the side-effect)
 ```

-- **Outgoing, Query** -  Rule: Do not test them; don't make assertions about their results, don't expect to send them.
-One objects outgoing is another objects incoming... so dont redundantly check the results you get back.
-Example of blog post object sending message to its attached category object.
+- **Outgoing, Query** -  Rule: Do not test them! don't make assertions about their results, don't expect to send them.
+One objects' outgoing is another objects' incoming... so don't redundantly check the results you get back.
+Example of blog post object sending message to it's attached category object.
 Dont write tests for blog post for sending message, write tests on category object for receiving them.

-- **Outgoing, Command** - Rule: Just test your expectation that the message is sent, dont test the outcome; (break rule if side effects are stable and cheap).
-Use mocks.
+- **Outgoing, Command** - Rule: Just test your expectation that the message is sent, dont test the outcome; (break rule if side effects are stable and cheap).   { Use mocks. }

 - **To Self** - Rule: Do not test private methods; essentially ignore them.
-Do not make assertions about their result; do not expect to send them.  eg) a private function;  dont test it specifically,  write tests for the interface.  ( And break the rule when you need to. )
+Do not make assertions about their result; do not expect to send the message to them.  eg) private functions  ( And break the rule when you need to. )

 { refs: [Video: Sandi Metz](http://www.youtube.com/watch?v=URSWYvyc42M), [Video: Katrina Owen](http://vimeo.com/68730418), [Book: Growing OO Software guided by Tests](http://www.growing-object-oriented-software.com/) }

+*We'll apply these rules as we encounter testing in Hartl and see how it matches with what he's doing.*

 ### For the coming week...